christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Cotys: In Thracian, "Cotys" is related to the word "kotys" which is a title that means "lord".
 -   Izates or Izas: An ancient Greek translation of the Avestan word Yazatas (Persian: izad), meaning "lord".
--   Jesus: Iupiter-Zeus (I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus)).
-Julius Caesar was the first "Jesus".
-The Romans used a system called 'interpretatio romana' to associate their gods with local ones as part of their colonial program.
-Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
-The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of "Dyeus Pter").
-Then subsequent emperors took on this role.
-I-Zeus (Izeus) eventually phonetically shifted to I-zas/Izas/Izates.
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos) It could be said that all the ruling elite of the Julio-Claudian dynasty were Piso's, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).